wheelo/gulp-version-patch/README.md

 - `%MDS%`  MD5(MD5(timestamp) + salt) [**STRING**32]
 - `{STRING}`  In addition to the above keywords, considered custom

-When you omit the param versionType, the module will use the default type `%MD5%` to patch resources.
+When you omit the param `versionType`, the module will use the default type `%MD5%` to patch resources.